Creating a new Observation Operator in UFO¶

 testinput/myoperator.yaml

-Observation Operator test
+Observation Operator test¶

-All observation operator tests in UFO use the OOPS ObsOperator test from oops/src/test/interface/ObsOperator.h.
+This setup runs the OOPS ObsOperator test from oops/src/test/interface/ObsOperator.h.

 There are two parts of this test: